konst-aa/blog/example/items/take-that.md

 ### Translated by Konstantin Astafurov

 An hour from now, this pristine alley,
-Will be piping your fat's sickening freight.
+Will flood with your fat's sickening freight.
 But for you, I have opened poetry's valley.
 With priceless words, I flow, and create.